 IT IS IMPORTANT NOT TO MISS FILLING OUT OUR READER FORM – READERS THAT REPEATEDLY FAIL TO FILL OUT THIS FORM WILL BE CONSIDERED TO BE TOO BUSY TO CONTINUE WITH THE PROGRAM, AND MAY BE REMOVED FROM THE ARC PROGRAM WITHOUT WARNING.

 Feel free to participate in as many or as few ARC reviews as you have time and interest for.

 And remember that you can opt in or out of the ARC program, as well as change your genre preferences, at any time.
 Click here to find out how.

 There are a number of factors to consider here.
 The most important one is that each book only goes out to a limited number of readers, and we have thousands of readers signed up to our ARC program.
 While each book only appeals to a subset of those readers, in some genres there are still often more sign-ups for a book than copies we can send out.
-So while there is an element of chance that goes into things when all other factors are equal, there are some factors that we consider when making our reader choices.
+So while there is an element of chance that goes into things when all other factors are equal, here are some other factors that we may consider when making our reader choices.

 How can you improve your chances at being picked for a book?

 We can’t and don’t force anyone to leave a review, doing so is voluntary.
 Besides, we understand that life gets in the way sometimes and that there are plenty of legitimate reasons why you couldn’t or didn’t want to leave a review.